Bracketed-paste: Motivation

 In a typical workflow, the user starts by selecting the block of code and copying it to their system clipboard.
 Then, they select the target location in their file, and issue a paste command.
-The terminal emulator then send the characters from the clipboard to the text editor, and the text editor may not be able to differentiate between, for example, a d character that came from the clipboard and one which came from the user pressing the D key on her keyboard.
+The terminal emulator then sends the characters from the clipboard to the text editor, and the text editor may not be able to differentiate between, for example, a d character that came from the clipboard and one which came from the user pressing the D key on her keyboard.
 The newlines in the code block are treated the same way as would be presses of the enter key by the user.
 So, when the newline at the end of the first line is sent to the text editor, if autoindent is enabled, the text editor will insert an indent (several spaces or a tab character).
 Next, the terminal emulator will transmit the space characters corresponding to the spaces at the beginning of the second line of the block of code on the clipboard, resulting in double-indentation.
 Furthermore, in this context, typical autoindent behavior would be to match the indentation level of the second line when starting the third, which would result in the third line being triple-indented.
 The final result might look something like the following.